-Nurses, healthcare assistants and midwives, who are part of the New Zealand Nurses Organisation, are taking part in a strike on Wednesday 9 June between 11am and 7pm.
+Nurses, healthcare assistants and midwives, who are part of the New Zealand Nurses Organisation (NZNO) and Midwifery Employee Representation and Advisory Service (MERAS), are taking part in dual strikes on Thursday 19 August.

 During this time, services at MidCentral DHB facilities, including Palmerston North Hospital and Horowhenua Health Centre will be reduced.
 If you do not require urgent healthcare, please see your GP Team or pharmacist, or free-phone 0800 Healthline (0800 611 116).

 People in need of urgent care should still go to the Emergency Department or call 111 for an ambulance.